envygeeks/jekyll-assets/README.md

 [![Dependency Status](https://gemnasium.com/ixti/jekyll-assets.png)](https://gemnasium.com/ixti/jekyll-assets)
 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/ixti/jekyll-assets)

-Jekyll plugin, that adds Rails-alike assets pipelines.
+Jekyll plugin, that adds Rails-alike assets pipeline:

+- Concatenates and minify or compress JavaScript and CSS assets.
+You can choose whenever or not you want to have compression as well.
+- Allows you to write these assets in other languages such as CoffeeScript, Sass and ERB.
+- Automaticaly adds _cache bust_ suffix for the output assets.

 ## Installation